Mango Groove: Evolution

 In Mango Groove's early days, musicians came and went as the group evolved into a cohesive whole.

 Leyden was the only founding member who has stayed on since the very beginning, but the full roster eventually swelled to 11 members.
 Alan Lazar, a composer and arranger who became the band's keyboardist, explains that a big band with diverse musical elements allows for a variety of arrangements.
 For most of the band's history, it has comprised four vocalists, lead and bass guitar, a brass section, drums, keyboards, and the penny whistle.
 (The penny whistle is the central instrument in kwela music—a Southern African style that has strongly influenced Mango Groove's sound.)
 Lead singer Claire Johnston's soprano is complemented by backing vocalists Beulah Hashe, Marilyn Nokwe, and Phumzile Ntuli.

 Guitarist and longtime member George Lewis joined in 1984.
-He, John Leyden, Kevin Botha, Jack Lerole, and Simon "Mahlathini" Nkabinde co-wrote "Dance Some More", which was the first song Mango Groove recorded.
+He, John Leyden, Kevin Botha, Jack Lerole, and Simon "Mahlathini" Nkabinde co-wrote "Dance Sum More", which was the first song Mango Groove recorded.
 The band had not yet found their singers, and this seminal recording was fronted by Jack Lerole and the Mahotella Queens.
 Johnston joined when she was 17.
 She was receiving voice instruction from Eve Boswell at the time.
 Bertrand Moulton called Boswell in 1984 and asked her to refer her best female singer, and she recommended Claire Johnston.
 Leyden met Johnston for the first time in Rosebank, a suburb of Johannesburg.
 She played him some tapes of her singing, and went to see the band perform.
 "I was intrigued because I'd never heard anything like Mango Groove."
 After a month with no word from the band, Johnston received a phone call from Leyden who asked if she could rehearse for a show booked two nights later.

 When Johnston graduated from secondary school, she—like Leyden, Craggs, and Moulton before her—enrolled at the University of the Witwatersrand.
 She completed a Bachelor of Arts degree while touring with the band.
 She and John Leyden married in 1999, and divorced more than a decade later.